 Wannsee

-Located just outside Berlin, Wannsee offers a perfect blend of history and nature.
+Located just outside the capital, Wannsee is one of the best day trips into a pastoral Germany that too often goes unnoticed.
+It offers a perfect blend of history and nature.
 It is infamous as the site of the Wannsee Conference, where Nazi leaders discussed the ‘Final Solution’.
 The house on the site is now a memorial.

 The region also offers magnificent views of the lake, which is still one of the largest inland lakes in Europe.
-Small secluded islands, sandy beaches, cable ferry rides, rare birds, historic villas: Wannsee really has it all in summer!
-It’s the ideal place to get away from it all, away from the hustle and bustle of Berlin.
+Small secluded islands, sandy beaches, boat tours, historic villas, and even a peacock island: Wannsee really has it all in summer!
+It’s certainly worth a visit for both fans of history, nature reserve amateurs as well as those simply looking to soak up the sun in lush green spaces.

 Planning a day trip from Berlin to Wannsee